 Applications will be reviewed by two judging committees.
 The first judging committee will determine the Finalists and is made up of experts (engineers, scientists, and researchers).
 The second judging committee will determine the winner(s).
 It will be made up of leadership from Johnson & Johnson and/or its affiliates, who span multiple areas of expertise including science, technology, engineering, and marketing.
 Your application will be judged according to the following criteria:

-- Idea submission addresses at least one of the six challenge categories (Botanical Solutions; Packaging Innovations; Mental Health; Essential Surgical Care; Digital Health Tools; Health Worker Support)
+- Idea submission addresses at least one of the three challenge categories (Support for Rural Clinics; Training & Education for Health Workers; Health Information Services)

 - Idea submission is innovative and creative

 - Idea submission outlines how the award would help the applicant(s) reach a critical milestone within the timeframe of a single year and provides a implementation plan, including metrics for success.

 WHAT IS THE SELECTION PROCESS OF THE AFRICA INNOVATION CHALLENGE?

 The selection will occur in 2 distinctive phases.
 Applicants will be informed of their progress during the phase their application is in.

 - Finalist Selection: The first judging committee will select the top 5-10 applications of the challenge categories, based on the quality of their online application.
 Potential Finalists might be approached for more information.